 Rabboisai -- Before I begin this week's drasha, I must share with you my latest experience in modern day Mechiras Chometz.
 I used my twitter account to increase the bidding on the Chometz I sold on e-Bay.

 Mamesh, I had followers and bidders from all over the world.
-Nir Hussein Moussavi, the leader of the opposition in Iran, offered to buy my Chometz for three goats and a mule, but I refused to settle for less than four goats.
+Moamar Qaddafi called me from his bunker and offered to buy my Chometz for three thousand goats and a mule, but I refused to settle for less than four thousand goats.
 President Barack Oibama bid six hundred dollars, with annual payments set to begin in 2014, after the implementation of a Leaven Tax.
 Sarah (Imeinu) Palin offered me eternal Christian salvation, as well as a loaded shotgun and a printout of the addresses of local abortion clinics.

 I finally sold my Chometz to Tiger Woods in exchange for his oversized wooder putter and a couple of his balls; I hope some of his talent rubs off so I can have greater success with my putts.